St. Rose of Lima Academy Pre School and Kindergarten

 On our visit in August of 2017 we worked on a tree planting project with the children.
 We read a book together titled “Planting the Trees of Kenya”, a book about the importance of replanting trees.
 We got to work planting 100 trees on the grounds with the help of William from FOSECU and our SOH journeyers Mary Rose Rodriguez, Jim Linden, Melissa Battaglia, RaeAnn Mariella and Mary Rodriguez.

 On this trip we used our creativity to paint murals with the children in the school and playcenter!
-Future projects to help the sustainability of the center are a bee keeping project and a mushroom growing project.
-The center will be able to sell the honey and mushrooms to local supermarkets and hotels for profit.
+Future projects to help the sustainability of the center are a bee keeping project and a paving project which will keep the children safe.
+The center will be able to sell the honey to local supermarkets and hotels for profit.

 Needs and expenses for Cannani Center-

 Upcoming projects and needs for Engaliet Primary School and Dormitory: